 Enoki Beef Rolls

-- Add a few enoki mushroom and roll them up in 1 or 2 thinly beef slices (depending on the cut length)
+- Add a few enoki mushrooms and roll them up in 1 or 2 thin beef slices (depending on the cut length).

-- Add a drizzle of tamari (or soy sauce) on the rolls and black sesame seeds
+- Add a drizzle of tamari (or soy sauce) on the rolls and the black sesame seeds.